Full Time Faculty with Bios

 Steve Johnson joined the MSU faculty in fall 2012 to teach multimedia journalism, after a long career in Web, TV and newspaper journalism.
 Prior to MSU, as senior regional editor, he supervised the 85 New Jersey news Web sites in AOL's Patch.
 He is the former Online Editor for The Associated Press, a long-time senior producer for MSNBC.com, executive producer and reporter for Court TV, and spent several years as a newspaper reporter in Atlanta and Chattanooga.
 He is the faculty adviser for The Montclarion, MSU's student newspaper and Web site.

-Dr. Yi Luo joined the Montclair State faculty as an assistant professor in the Department of Communication Studies focusing on organizational communications and public relations.
+Dr. Yi Luo joined the Montclair State faculty as an assistant professor of Communication Studies focusing on organizational communications and public relations.
 She received her Ph.D. in Communication from the University of Maryland, College Park.
 Her dissertation examined how members of multinational organizations in China made sense of change and how these multinationals managed communication programs during these chaotic periods of time.
 Her primary research interests include: organizational communication, change management, public relations management, global public relations, and social cognition.

 Steve McCarthy is an Emmy Award-winning network TV news producer.
 A former staff producer for 60 Minutes and Dateline, he formed McCarthy Productions, Inc in 2001 and produced, photographed and edited projects for 60 Minutes, Dateline, Charlie Rose, MSNBC, PBS, BBC America, Reuters and others.
 In 2006, he directed and wrote an independent film Finding Paddy and he is currently in production of a pilot for a series called Who Says I Can't, which will feature extreme athletes with disabilities.
 Steve McCarthy is a member of the Director's Guild of America.